Dominic Smith Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks second in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in the league.

-- The Blue Jays have the second-ranked team ERA among all league pitching staffs (3.74).
+- The Blue Jays' 3.74 team ERA ranks second across all league pitching staffs.

-- The Blue Jays rank 17th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Blue Jays pitchers combine to surrender 161 total home runs at a clip of 1.2 per game (to rank 17th in the league).

+- Berrios (9-9) is going for his 10th victory when he gets the starting nod for the Blue Jays in his 27th start of the season.
+He's put together a 3.55 ERA in 152 2/3 innings pitched, with 144 strikeouts.

-- In his last appearance on Wednesday, the right-hander went six innings against the Baltimore Orioles, giving up two earned runs while surrendering five hits.
+- In his most recent outing on Thursday against the Baltimore Orioles, the righty went six innings, allowing five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.